Working from home

 From Thursday, 14 January 2021, you can now ask your line manager and local budget holder if you can purchase items up to the value of £50 to help you work from home.
 More information about this is available on StaffNet.

-There is now an increased risk that each of us may become subject to cyber-attacks.
+There is a risk that each of us may become subject to cyber-attacks.
 However, there are some simple but important actions that you must take to keep your personal data, and University systems, safe and secure.

 - Beware of email/phishing scams.
 DO NOT click on any messages or links from unknown or unexpected sources and take the 15 minute email phishing course.
 Report suspicious emails by sending them as attachments to firstname.lastname@example.org.